mishadcf/Flood-Prediction-Cornwall/README.md

 # Flood Prediction System for Cornwall, UK

-Welcome to the **Flood Prediction System for Cornwall, UK** – an ambitious, real-time flood prediction project aimed at providing actionable flood risk insights for a region prone to flooding.
+Welcome to the **Flood Prediction System for Cornwall, UK** – a real-time flood prediction project aimed at providing actionable flood risk insights for a region prone to flooding.
 This system is designed to ingest river gauge and weather data, process and clean it, model flood risks, and ultimately deploy an interactive flood prediction service.

 ---